 Dr. Verena Brenner

-Managing Director HDI Thinx
+Managing Director PROTH!NX

 More about this implementation partner